 To make a claim for the oldest houses in New England inevitably invites controversy.
 The region has plenty of very old houses, but few of them survive intact.
 Some took several years to build.
 How does one date them, then: From the start of construction, or completion?

 Some very old houses have been remodeled over the years.
 One in Rhode Island burned down during King Philip’s War, while a wealthy pop star restored and modernized another.
 One is the oldest stone house; one is the oldest timber frame house.

 The New England Historical Society has surveyed the field of oldest houses, and we’ve come up with six that have valid claims as the oldest in each state.
 We realize some may beg to differ….

 Henry Whitfield House

-People claim the Henry Whitfield House in Guilford ae the oldest house in Connecticut and the oldest stone house in New England.
+People claim the Henry Whitfield House in Guilford as the oldest house in Connecticut and the oldest stone house in New England.
 You can find it at 248 Old Whitfield Street, down the street from the town green.

-It was built in 1639 for Puritan minister Henry Whitfield, a descendant of Geoffrey Chaucer.
+Puritans built it in 1639 for their minister, Henry Whitfield, a descendant of Geoffrey Chaucer.

 The first settlers of Guilford began building the home in September 1639, shortly after they arrived.
 They started too late in the year, and they only finished the great hall and north fireplace.
 They completed the house in the summer of 1640 with the help of the Menunkatuck Indians, who carried stone from nearby quarries on barrows.

 The walls measure nearly two feet thick, held together with mortar made of yellow clay and crushed oyster shells.